julzaza/wildwitchherbs/_posts/2026-05-18-summer-solstice-kupala-nights.md

 Particularly important was the collection of **“mute water”**: water gathered silently before dawn from springs or rivers and used in healing, beauty rites, and divination.

+These beliefs formed part of a much larger European tradition that treated dawn moisture as a source of blessing and vitality.
+From May Day beauty rites to midsummer healing customs, dew was often viewed as something far more powerful than ordinary water.
+Read more in **[Midsummer Dew, May Dew & Morning Magic: The Folklore of Sacred Dew](/dew-water-magic)**.

 People rolled in midsummer dew for health and fertility.
 Children were passed beneath woven herb arches for protection against illness.
 Large ritual wreaths containing dozens of plants were constructed and villagers passed through them symbolically for blessing and purification.